-Secretary of the Severn Valley Foundation Sylvia Lane believes pigeon racing could potentially disappear within the next two decades as participation and interest continues to fall across the UK.
+Secretary of the Severn Valley Federation Sylvia Lane believes pigeon racing could vanish within the next two decades as participation and interest continue to fall across the United Kingdom.

-In the late 1980s, the Royal Pigeon Racing Association boasted a rough estimate of 60,000 members, but with numbers falling to 20,000 as of four years ago, the sport that was once a thriving activity amongst the working class could soon vanish entirely.
+In the late 1980s, the Royal Pigeon Racing Association (RPRA) boasted around 60,000 members, but with numbers falling to 20,000 as of four years ago, the sport that was once a thriving activity among the working class could soon cease to exist.

-She began: “Personally, in 20 years, I don’t think it’ll be here to be honest, unless people start embracing the changes and potentially be more open minded.
+She began: “Personally, in 20 years, I don’t think it’ll be here to be honest, unless people start embracing the changes and potentially become more open-minded.

-“Even these national organisations are struggling for the same reason as others, which is the declining numbers; I think you’ll fine even the RPRA (Royal Pigeon Racing Association) are struggling.”
+“Even these national organisations are struggling for the same reason as others, which is the declining numbers, and I think you’ll find even the RPRA are suffering.”

 Despite pigeon racing being a sport on the decline, there is still plenty of life left in it.